Buying Broodmares with Nicoma Bloodstock and Mill Ridge Farm

 Mill Ridge Farm

 Mill Ridge will take over management of the broodmare care before and after foaling, and raising the foal.
 Mill Ridge has a demonstrated record of accomplishing their clients’ goals with breeding and raising your future racehorse at the highest quality.
-Just since 2000, Mill Ridge has raised or sold 36 Grade 1 winners including 8 Breeders Cup winners, Horse of the Year POINT GIVEN and HAVRE DE GRACE and Kentucky Derby winner GIACOMO.
+Just since 2000, Mill Ridge has raised or sold 39 Grade 1 winners including 9 Breeders Cup winners, Horse of the Year POINT GIVEN and HAVRE DE GRACE, Kentucky Derby winner GIACOMO, and Preakness winner SEIZE THE GREY.

 How much will a Broodmare Cost?